 If you apply in February or May, your studies start at the beginning of the academic year (in late August or early September).

-When applying in September or November, studies begin during the autumn semester (in February at the latest).
+When applying in September or November, studies begin during the autumn semester or in the beginning of the spring semester.

 General information on academic matters related to PhD studies is described here.